Facilitating Classroom Strategies

-making classrooms inclusive, covering Autism, Mental Health & Childhood Trauma, Challenging Behaviours and Language & Processing Disorders
+making classrooms inclusive, covering ANXIETY, Mental Health & Childhood Trauma, Challenging Behaviours and Language & Processing Disorders

 Where Academics, Experts & Health Professionals share their knowledge and provide practical strategies for educators to implement in the classroom.